 Does life itself constitute a great meta soul from which we all draw a piece as our initial cells split and multiply?
 Perhaps our individual conscious selves have emerged from the original über soul in the same way that a drop of water falls from a cloud as rain, gathers on the ground with others to form a stream, running eventually toward the ocean, from which water will evaporate upward into the clouds, later to drop individually once again.

 Whether any memory from previous droplets remains consciously accessible to any living individual remains open to speculation and hokum.
-Scientific testing can comfortably dismiss claims of talking to or channeling individual “past lives”, but so long as instinct demonstrably exists, we cannot actually rule out the possibility of a subconscious continuum of connection to the larger, time-spanning soul of all life.
+Scientific testing can comfortably dismiss claims of talking to or channeling individual “past lives”, but so long as genetically heritable innate behaviors demonstrably exist, we cannot actually rule out the possibility of a subconscious continuum of connection to the larger, time-spanning soul of all life.

 The laws of physics dictate that matter and energy can only transform and recycle, not spontaneously pop into existence or vanish; and we have no way to explain selfhood beyond the electrochemical activity in our bodies; therefore it stands to reason that when we die our self, our soul, returns to the system from which it appeared.